olegkrivtsov/using-zend-framework-3-book/README.md

   * If you found a bug in some sample PHP code in the book text, please edit the corresponding Markdown file and contribute your changes via a pull request.
   * If you found a mistake in an image, please edit the corresponding SVG file inside the *misc* directory and contribute your changes via a pull request (see below for more information).
   * If you would like translate existing chapters to your favourite language and contribute your work via a pull request, please see below for additional instructions.
 Your help is highly appreciated!
+  * If you would like to fix a mistake in an image yourself, the PNG images referenced in the Markdown files are stored inside the *manuscript/en/images* directory, their corresponding SVG (or GraphML) sources are in *misc*.
+For editing SVGs, you can use the [Inkscape](https://inkscape.org/ru/download/) editor.
+For editing the `.graphml` diagrams, please use [yEd Graph Editor](https://www.yworks.com/products/yed).

 ### Advice for Translators